Ceasing employment

 Deferral of termination of employment

-Usually when employment is automatically terminated, the MOP(S) Act direction to defer the termination of employment (see related resources) defers the termination for a period of time.
+Usually when employment is automatically terminated, the Members of Parliament (Staff) (Employment Arrangements) Determination 2025 defers the termination for a period of time.

 An employee who is in a deferral of termination period may use this time to settle affairs in the office and seek other employment.
 During a deferral of termination period, an employee may generally only travel for official purposes between the electorate office or other office provided at Commonwealth expense, and Canberra.